gideonadeti/broadcast-server/README.md

 To disconnect from the broadcast server, send the message "exit" from the client terminal.
 The client will then disconnect from the server.

+### 6. Stop the broadcast server

+To stop the broadcast server, send the message "stop" from the server terminal.
+The server will then shut down and all connected clients will disconnect.

 ## Background

 This project is part of the [roadmap.sh](https://roadmap.sh) backend development roadmap and can be found [here](https://roadmap.sh/projects/broadcast-server).